nycjv321/nycjv321.github.io/_posts/2020-01-12-what-makes-a-bad-test.md

 ## What do we mean by a "test"?

-So this article title was pretty vague.
+So this article's title is pretty vague.
 What do we mean by _test_?
 Do we mean a manual test?
 Do we mean an automated ui test?
 Do we mean a unit test?

 First, let's step back and define a test.
 One definition that I found, quiet suiting for us as software practioners, from [Merriam-Webster](https://www.merriam-webster.com/dictionary/test) is

 _the procedure of submitting a statement to such conditions or operations as will lead to its proof or disproof or to its acceptance or rejection_.

 In an Agile organization, focus is point on automation and utilizing it for various things including tests.
-For the purposes of this article we are talking about automated testing unless otherwise stated.
-So considering that we are _Agile_, let us think broad terms in the context of an agile team.
-And let's define attributes and characteristics that define _good_ tests and _bad_ tests.
+So for the purposes of this article, we are talking about automated testing unless otherwise stated.
+So assuming that we are _Agile_, let us think broad terms in the context of an agile team.
+And let's define attributes and characteristics that define _bad_ tests.
+Once this is understood we can start discussing what are our ideal tests.

-## What makes a good test?
+## What makes a "bad" test?

-So what exactly makes a good test?
-Instead of discussing "good" tests, let us instead talk about the bad things that can make or break a test.
-This will incentivise us to think about _ideal_ tests.

 When I think about _bad_ tests this is what comes to mind: